-Today, you are likely to spend a great deal of time strolling around a discount warehouse buying club wanting to buy either a coffee cup commemorating the first day of spring or a printer that works with your stockpile of ink cartridges.
+Today, you are likely to spend a great deal of time searching for a specialty store seeking to buy either a coffee cup commemorating the first day of spring or a printer that works with your stockpile of ink cartridges.
 Be on the lookout for cardboard boxes.

 Your Complete Scope